Bitrise has an integrated app deployment system you can use for app and other build artifact file distribution.

 You can share this page with anyone, even if they don’t have a Bitrise account.
 You have to make sure that they’ll be able to install the app, though.
 If you don’t use an Enterprise Provisioning Profile to build your app, you have to add every device identifier (UDID) to the Provisioning Profile (just like you do on your Mac).
 The iOS app can’t be installed on any other device but on the ones which were included in the Provisioning Profile the build was signed with.
 Also note that an app store

 .ipa won’t receive a Public install page as it should be uploaded to the app store directly.
+Learn how to install an .ipa file from the Public Install page in our detailed guide.

 Sending invites and notifications ⚓